-(a) Custody of Exhibits.
-All exhibits received in evidence must be placed in the custody of the Clerk of Court unless otherwise ordered by the Court.

-(b) Return of Exhibits and Depositions.
+- (a) Custody of Exhibits.
+All exhibits received in evidence must be placed in the custody of the Clerk of Court unless otherwise ordered by the Court. - (b) Return of Exhibits and Depositions.
 Within 30 days (60 days for cases in which the United States is a party) after the time for appeal has elapsed and, if there is an appeal, after the filing of the mandate of the reviewing Court, the Clerk of Court must return all exhibits and depositions to the attorneys of record for the respective parties.
 The Clerk of Court may return such items by certified mail, or upon 14 days' written notice, require the attorneys of record to remove them.
-Any exhibits or depositions not removed within the time specified for such removal may be destroyed or otherwise disposed of by the Clerk of Court.

-(c) Withdrawal of Materials in Court Files.
+Any exhibits or depositions not removed within the time specified for such removal may be destroyed or otherwise disposed of by the Clerk of Court. - (c) Withdrawal of Materials in Court Files.
 No pleading, brief, deposition, exhibit or other material belonging in the file of an action may be withdrawn by any person without an order of the Court, except as provided in General L. R. 79(b).
 Before final disposition of the case, the order must be entered by a judge.
 After final disposition, the order may be entered by the Clerk of Court, but only if the withdrawal is by an attorney admitted to practice in this Court.
 In either event, such order must specify the time for return of such materials.

-(d) Confidential Matters; Sealed Records.
+(d) Confidential Matters; Restricted Records; Sealed Records.

-(1) The Court will consider any document or material filed with the Court to be public unless, at the time of filing, it is accompanied by a separate motion requesting that the document or material, or portions thereof, be sealed by the Court, or unless the document or material is otherwise protected from disclosure.

-(2) The separate motion to seal must be publicly filed and must describe the general nature of the information withheld from the public record.
-To the extent possible, the movant should include with the public filing a version of the document or material that redacts only those portions of the document that are subject to the sealing request.
-If the motion is denied, the document or material subject to the sealing request will be publicly filed by the Clerk of Court, unless otherwise ordered by the Court.
+- (1) The Court will consider any document or material filed with the Court to be public unless, at the time of filing, it is accompanied by a separate motion requesting that: access to the document be restricted to the Court and counsel for the parties; or that the document or material, or portions thereof, be sealed by the Court.
+No motion is necessary to seal or restrict a document or material otherwise protected from disclosure. - (2) The separate motion to restrict or seal must be publicly filed and must describe the general nature of the information withheld from the public record.
+To the extent possible, the movant should include with the public filing a version of the document or material that redacts only those portions of the document that are subject to the restriction/sealing request.
+If the motion is denied, the document or material subject to the restriction/sealing request will be publicly filed by the Clerk of Court, unless otherwise ordered by the Court.
+Parties should refer to ECF Policies and Procedures II.I.2 for additional procedures related to filing sealed or restricted documents.